Information for Parents and Carers

 How do I access PACT for my child?

-Alternatively, you may contact a PACT-trained professional who works in the public sector or has an independent practice by searching the PACT Locations page.
+Alternatively, by searching the PACT Locations page, you may contact a PACT-trained professional who works in the public sector or has an independent practice.
 There may be a cost for PACT therapists working independently.
 Please get in touch with the office at info@pacttraining.co.uk.**

 What happens when I've completed the PACT intervention?